School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 I. Student Mistreatment Definition

-As explained in our Abusive Conduct and Discrimination and Harassment policies, the School of Medicine is committed to maintaining an environment free from behavior that is abusive, discriminatory, or harassing or that involves the mistreatment of students or others in the learning and working environment.
+As explained in our Abusive Conduct and Discrimination and Harassment policies, the School of Medicine is committed to maintaining an environment free from behavior that is abusive, discriminatory, or harassing (including sexual) or that involves the mistreatment (including retaliation) of students or others in the learning and working environment.
 For definitions and examples of conduct that would be considered mistreatment prohibited by the university, please refer to these policies.
+Please also be aware that some behaviors require mandatory reporting by certain members of the university community.

-This document identifies the mechanisms and protocols for students to report mistreatment against them or for other individuals to report student mistreatment they have observed.
+This document identifies the mechanisms and protocols for all School of Medicine students, including DBBS students on either campus or at partner institutions, to report mistreatment against them.
+It identifies mechanisms for bystanders to report student mistreatment they have observed.
 This document also outlines the systems in place aimed at monitoring, addressing, and preventing the mistreatment of students in the learning environment.

 II.
 Steps for Reporting Student Mistreatment